frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/delete-company-transactions.md

 Tread with caution while using this- records once deleted using this can never be recovered.
 But if you're certain you want to start over, follow these steps:

-1. Go to Transaction Deletion Tool
+1. Go to Transaction Deletion Tool.
-1. Create a new doc by clicking on New
+1. Create a new doc by clicking on New.
-1. Enter the name of the Company whose records you wish to delete
+1. Enter the name of the Company whose records you wish to delete.
-1. Click on Save
+1. Save and Submit.
-1. Then click on Submit

 And voila, your Company's as good as new.